CS3 and Equal Shared Care Cases

 (2) For the purposes of this special case, the person mentioned in paragraph (1)(b) is to be treated as the non-resident parent if, and only if, that person provides day to day care to a lesser extent than the applicant. [our emphasis]

 A response from Department of Works and Pension Policy Team state;

-"It would not be right to ignore the fact that a small, but growing number of parents are entering into agreements to share the care of their children on an exactly equal basis. therefore under the new scheme, where there is evidence of exactly equal day to day care, neither parent will be required to pay statutory child maintenance.
+“It would not be right to ignore the fact that a small, but growing number of parents are entering into agreements to share the care of their children on an exactly equal basis.
+Therefore under the new scheme, where there is evidence of exactly equal day to day care, neither parent will be required to pay statutory child maintenance.
 I.e. would not have a statutory case.

-The test is applied here is that of equal day to day care.
+The test applied here is that of equal day to day care.
 This involves the overall care arrangements for the child being shared equally and not just where they stay overnight.
-Parents who have been able to make an agreement where they entrust the care of their child to each other to this extent will be far bettre placed to decide between them how the financial needs of their child should be met.
+Parents who have been able to make an agreement where they entrust the care of their child to each other to this extent will be far better placed to decide between them how the financial needs of their child should be met.